Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Complexity Analysis: One-dimensional Case

-\end{theorem} \begin{proof}{Proof of Theorem \ref{thm:one-dim}.} The proof of Theorem \ref{thm:one-dim} is given in \ref{ec:one-dim}. \Halmos\end{proof} We provide an explanation on the additional hidden term of smaller order of $\log(1/\delta)$.
-In fact, the upper bound on the expected simulation cost is given by a constant multiplied by the sum $ {\log(N)}{\epsilon^{-2}}\log\left({1}/{\delta}\right) + \log(N)$.
-We note that in practice, the number of simulation samples taken in each iteration must be an integer, while in analysis, the simulation cost is treated as a real number.
-Hence, the practical simulation cost of each iteration should be the smallest integer larger than the the theoretical simulation cost and an extra $O(1)$ term is introduced.
-Then, the total expected simulation cost of Algorithm \ref{alg:one-dim} should contain an extra $O(\log(N))$ term, which is not related to $\delta$ and is relatively small compared to the main term when $\delta$ is small.
+We provide an explanation on the additional $\log(N)$ term.
+We note that in practice, the number of simulation samples taken in each iteration must be an integer, while the simulation cost is treated as a real number in our complexity analysis.
+Hence, the practical simulation cost of each iteration should be the smallest integer larger than the theoretical simulation cost, which introduces an extra $O(1)$ term.
+Then, the total expected simulation cost of Algorithm \ref{alg:one-dim} should contain an extra $O(\log(N))$ term, which is not related to $\delta$ and is relatively small compared to the main term when $\delta$ is small. \begin{remark} The term in the $\tilde{O}(\cdot)$ notation reflects the asymptotic simulation cost when $\delta\rightarrow 0$.
+The asymptotic simulation cost is commonly used in multi-armed bandits literature to compare the computational complexities of different algorithms \citep{lai1985asymptotically,burnetas1996optimal,karnin2013almost,jamieson2014lil,chen2016pure,kaufmann2016complexity}.
+In practice, the failing probability $\delta$ is usually not small enough to enter the asymptotic regime and thus the simulation cost of algorithms may deviate from the asymptotic simulation cost.
+Therefore, we provide both the non-asymptotic and the asymptotic simulation costs for all algorithms. \end{remark}

-We next discuss an extension to Algorithm \ref{alg:one-dim} under application scenarios when the simulation of two very close systems can be simultaneously done at the cost of simulating one system.
-Specifically, when a copy of simulation for system $x$ is generated, with its outcome denoted as $F(x,\xi_{x,1})$, a copy of simulation for system $x+1$ (or $x-1$) can be generated at the same time with a negligible additional cost, with its outcome denoted as $F(x+1,\xi_{x+1,1})$.
-It is usually the case that the two outcomes $(F(x,\xi_{x,1}),F(x+1,\xi_{x+1,1}))$ are positively correlated.
-Therefore, throughout the procedure of implementing Algorithm \ref{alg:one-dim}, whenever $n$ independent copies of simulation are done for system $x$ and an empirical mean estimator $\hat{F}_n(x)$ is obtained, we also have available an empirical mean estimator $\hat{F}^{\text{free}}_{n}(x+1)$ for system $x+1$ that is positively correlated with $\hat{F}_n(x)$.
-Intuitively, with the additional free information on system $x+1$, Algorithm 1 can be terminated early if the estimated performances for the two neighboring systems are close enough.
-Rigorously, Algorithm 1 can be terminated early if